 Cost- and Energy-Efficient Control Systems for Buildings

-This project exploits high resolution data gathered in KTH Live-in Lab research testbeds through an advanced, modular and flexible monitoring set-up capable to acquire real-time data on indoor environmental quality and the involved energy flows including ground source heat pumps, photovoltaic panels, ventilation.
-It will provide an assessment of the inefficient energy use of common faulty systems and guidelines for cost-optimal design and for implementation of building monitoring and control systems.
+This project exploits high-resolution data gathered in KTH Live-in Lab research testbeds through an advanced and modular monitoring set-up, capable of acquiring real-time data on indoor environmental quality and involved energy flows including ground source heat pumps, photovoltaic panels and ventilation.
+It will provide an assessment of inefficient energy use of common faulty systems, and guidelines for cost-optimal design and for implementation of building monitoring and control systems.

-Methods and demonstrations to move towards intelligent and smart buildings are needed.
+To move towards intelligent and smart buildings, methods and demonstrations are needed.
 Monitoring data is currently collected without exploiting the inner potential for innovative solutions.
 This is typically due to, among other reasons, the lack of efficient and dedicated sensor network design and data structures.

-Recommendations for a cost efficient implementation of monitoring and control systems depending on the building and the energy supply system characteristics are strongly necessary but not yet available as common practice.
+Recommendations for a cost-efficient implementation of monitoring and control systems, depending on the building and the energy supply system characteristics, are necessary, but not yet available as common practice.

-Databases of high resolution and high quality data can lead to new valuable insights and the creation of new opportunities.
-Research test-beds offer unique resources to develop and test smart monitoring and control solutions that have a valuable impact on increasing the energy efficiency in the built environment.
+This project aims at demonstrating cost-effective solutions able to increase the system energy efficiency.
+Databases of high-resolution and high-quality data can lead to new valuable insights and the creation of new opportunities.
+Research testbeds offer unique resources to develop and test smart monitoring and control solutions that have a valuable impact on increasing the energy-efficiency in the built environment.

-This project exploits the high resolution real-time data gathered in the KTH Live-in Lab research test-bed through an advanced sensor and data infrastructure in order to evaluate the cost-effectiveness of smart buildings.
+This project will exploit the high-resolution, real-time data gathered in the KTH Live-in Lab research testbed through an advanced sensor and data infrastructure, in order to evaluate the cost-effectiveness of smart buildings.
 As a result, the operative definition of smart building will be enabled.
-Sensor measurements are used to identify common faulty settings in buildings ventilation and heating systems, estimating their impact on the energy use.
-Particular attention is dedicated to the user experience, the impact of the users on the energy use and visualization techniques to promote energy efficient behaviors.
+Sensor measurements will be used to identify common faulty settings in buildings’ ventilation and heating systems, estimating their impact on the energy use.
+Particular attention will be dedicated to the user experience, the impact of the users’ energy use, and visualization techniques to promote energy-efficient behaviours.

 Aim and objectives

-Detect and identify the most common faulty settings in the heating and ventilation that are causing the systems to underperform and estimate the related energy waste;
+- Detect and identify the most common faulty settings in heating and ventilation that are causing the systems to underperform and estimate the related energy waste.

-Test and implement of advanced and self-tuning control strategies;
+- Test and implement advanced and self-tuning control strategies.